Sabbath Greetings Brethren,

 Psalm 107:9 For he satisfieth the longing soul, and filleth the hungry soul with goodness.

-God is creating and fashioning those He whom He has called and who have become His spiritual children, into His spiritual image; continuing the physical creation that He began at our birth; after calling us to His righteous way of living (and if we are diligently responding to that call), He is now in the process of transforming us to into spiritual creations.
+God is creating and fashioning those whom He has called and who have become His spiritual children, into His own spiritual image, to be like Him.
+God is now in the process of transforming us to into spiritual creations.

 Genesis 2:26-27 tells us about how God created man and woman to be made in His image, but there are many Scriptures throughout God’s Word that tell us that we are to be made into Christ’s spiritual image as future spiritual children of the very God of all creation, and that we will be made a member of His Family and live with Him throughout eternity.